Large-sample analysis of cost functionals for inference under the coalescent: Simulation study

 So far we have focused on importance sampling without resampling.
-Figure \ref{fig:cost} suggests that the variances of importance weights at intermediate times are not representative of their final variance, and begs the question of whether resampling based on importance weights is beneficial.
+Figure \ref{fig:cost} suggests that importance weights at intermediate times are poor predictors of their final values, and invites the question of whether resampling based on importance weights is beneficial.
 It is well-known that, for the coalescent, resampling partially constructed replicates after a fixed number of simulation steps is harmful \citep{fearnhead2008}.
 The standard remedy is so-called stopping-time resampling, in which partially reconstructed trees are stopped when the number of remaining lineages hits a given level, and resampling is performed once all replicates have been stopped \citep{chen2005, jenkins2012stopping}.
-This schedule of resampling is an exact parallel of the method of stopping replicate simulation for representative importance weight variance calculation described above Figure \ref{fig:cost}.
-Figure \ref{fig:resampling} below makes clear that, for the standard coalescent and the SD proposal, resampling at these stopping times can also be harmful.
-For a less accurate proposal distribution, such as GT, stopping time resampling does dramatically improve inference \cite[Section 6]{chen2005}.
+This schedule of resampling is an exact parallel of the method of stopping replicate simulations for representative importance weight variance calculation described above Figure \ref{fig:cost}.
+Figure \ref{fig:resampling} makes clear that, for the standard coalescent and the SD proposal, resampling at these stopping times can also be harmful: sampling probability estimates are noisier and have larger standard errors than those in Figure \ref{fig:sd-surfaces:a}, which depicts the same simulation without resampling.
+Schedules 3 and 4 in particular depict substantial Monte Carlo error, which results in incorrect estimates of both the mean and standard error.
+It is noteworthy that the method depicted in Figure \ref{fig:resampling} used a restrictive resampling threshold, $\text{ESS} < N / 10$, which typically only triggered 2--5 times per run for $N = 10^4$ particles in this example.
+Thus, even a small amount of resampling had a marked, harmful effect on estimator performance.
+Typical guidance on resampling for generic particle filtering and SMC is to resample when $\text{ESS} < N / 2$ \cite[Section 10.2]{chopin:2020}.
+In this case the change in threshold would make little difference since, as shown in Figure \ref{fig:cost}, importance weight variance is low for most of the run before spiking rapidly at the end.
+For a less accurate proposal distribution such as GT, stopping time resampling does dramatically improve inference, and it has also been observed to be beneficial for the SD proposal under a microsatellite model of mutation \cite[Section 6]{chen2005}.